Boston-Software-Crafters/website/helping.md

 ### Conference groupie

 Monitor conferences happening around the world for likely Boston-area speakers talking about Python-related things.
-Alert a presentation night curator that those speakers could be good speakers at Boston Python.
+Alert a presentation night curator that those speakers could be good speakers at Boston Software Crafters.
 Conferences include PyCon, EuroPython, SciPy, DjangoCon, OSCON, data conferences, etc.

 ### T-shirt wizard

-It would be amazing to have Boston Python t-shirts to sell.
+It would be amazing to have Boston Software Crafters t-shirts to sell.
 Find someone to design the shirt (or design it yourself).
 Work with enough leaders of the group to get approval of the design.
 Find a vendor with the right price/quality balance.
 Decide on the right quantity and mix of sizes to order.
 Deal with the vendor to get the shirts made.

 ## Before events